vlahm/neon_q_sim/README.md

 Code and data accompanying Vlah, Ross, Rhea, Bernhardt.
 2023.
-"The ample practicality of virtual streamflow gauges: a case study at NEON stream sites".
+"Virtual gauges: the surprising potential to reconstruct continuous streamflow from strategic measurements".
 HESS

  All data for this study can be found in [this Figshare collection](https://dx.doi.org/10.6084/m9.figshare.c.6488065).
 Within that collection you'll find:
  + [Input data](https://dx.doi.org/10.6084/m9.figshare.22349377)